-3.6.4 Adoptive, carers, father's, force majeure, health and safety, maternity and parental leave their family responsibilities.
+3.6.4 Adoptive, carers, father's. force majeure, health and safety, maternity and parental leave

-Employees have specific entitlements relating to
+Employees have specific entitlements relating to their family responsibilities (including antenatal and postnatal care).

-Detailed information is available from the National Employment Rights Authority and the Department of Social Protection.
 It should be noted that force majeure and health and safety leave include obligations to pay the employee for a specified period of time.
 It should also be noted that employers are under no legal obligation to provide maternity pay but they may choose to 'top up' statutory maternity benefit.